-Currently, a landlord may terminate an assured shorthold tenancy agreement and obtain possession of a property by serving a Section 21 Notice on the tenants.
+Currently, a landlord may terminate a tenancy agreement and obtain possession of a property by serving on the tenants a notice under Section 21 Housing Act 1988.
 The Section 21 Notice itself is called Form 6A.

 It’s often called a “no fault” eviction notice, as the landlord doesn’t need to give a reason for terminating the tenancy.